madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 $ git init
 ```

-Then we start to install somes dependencies to build the HTTP server:
+Then we start to install some dependencies to build the HTTP server:

 ```bash
 $ npm install --save express body-parser